OWASP-BLT/BLT-Flutter/CONTRIBUTING.md

 All of the BLT app's code is in this repository.

 ### The BLT repository repository
-To keep things mantaibale, the website's frontend, backend, and the API's code is in The [BLT repository.](https://github.com/OWASP/BLT)
+To keep things maintainable, the website's frontend, backend, and the API's code is in The [BLT repository.](https://github.com/OWASP/BLT)

 ### Time to contribute!
 Too much talkin', let's get to the business, yes?
 We welcome both developers and designers, so we have something for both of you!